ryanmavilia/ryanmavilia.github.io/src/pages/blog/2025-03-06-power-storytelling-everyday-life.md

 - be a place to concretely describe what you want to become/embody
 - help in the synthesis of ideas for new ways to accomplish your goals

-My journal always seems to start with a few simple bullets of "what thigns happened to me today" but sometimes leads to me writing down tons of thoughts and ideas.
+My journal always seems to start with a few simple bullets of "what things happened to me today" but sometimes leads to me writing down tons of thoughts and ideas.
 I don't use all of them but the point is to let the thoughts out so that you can unblock anything left.
 To see written word that reminds you of what you are accomplishing and that your story is not just in your head.

 Try putting a notebook or a piece of paper next to your nightstand right now.
 Later today when you find yourself near bed just give one minute to write something.
 Maybe two things.
 If more comes out then great.
 But don't sell yourself short by telling yourself you're not a journaler.